kumar-shivam-ranjan/Computer-Graphics-Solar-System/README.md

 rotating Sun with a Comet revolution and Stars twinkle.
 * Pressing the key A revolves all the planets and comet and the key a rotates all the planets around the rotating Sun with Stars twinkling in the background.
+* The key b is used to make the stars twinkle and c for the revolution of the Comet.

+# Mouse Interface
+Using the mouse user can make the planets to rotate and revolve round the Sun and Comet to revolve round the Sun.
+* Left Button: Rotates and revolves the planets and Comet in anticlockwise direction.
+* Right Button: Rotates and revolves the planets and Comet in clockwise direction.
 # Scope
 It is developed in ECLIPSE.
 It has been implemented on UBUNTU platform.
 The 3-D graphics package designed here provides an interface for the users for handling the display